Ada-Developers-Academy/core-unit-3/learning-another-language/js-loops.md

 ### Common Pitfall: Indefinite Loop

-It’s important to ensure the variable(s) used in the statement are updated such that the `while(condition)` evaluates to false.
-Otherwise, you may crash your program due to an infinite loop.
+It’s important to ensure the variable(s) used in the condition are updated such that the `while(condition)` evaluates to false.
+Otherwise, our program may crash due to an infinite loop.

 Spot the bug below:
 ```js